 - 1 teaspoon dry thyme leaves

-- 1 (28-ounce) can crushed tomatoes (San Marzano or other high quality Italian tomatoes)
+- 28 ounces canned crushed tomatoes, (San Marzano or other high quality Italian tomatoes)

 - 2 cups low sodium beef broth